sizigia/learn-co-lessons/README.md

-You will see later on, that using these returned booleans, we can make decisions with our code.
-Send this email if a user's name is Simpson, or send an invite if the user is in a target age group.
-But we'll get there.
+You will see later on that by utilizing these returned booleans, we can make decisions with our code.
+For example: send this email if a user's last name is Simpson, or send an invite if the user is in a target age group.
+We aren't there yet, but we'll get there!

 ### Datatypes as a choice

 > "Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships." - Torvald

-For now, it's interesting to think of how methods allow us to change between datatypes.
-And when we may want our data to be in one datatype versus another.
+For now, it's interesting to think of how methods allow us to change between datatypes and to think of when we may want our data to be in one datatype versus another.
 We started this lesson by saying that 34 is a number.
-But what if it's not.
+But what if it's not?

 ```python